marcanuy/popularity/readme.md

 Inspired by and based on [WP-Most-Popular](https://github.com/MattGeri/WP-Most-Popular)

-Any questions, feel free to [contact me](http://twitter.com/marcanuy).
+Any questions, post an [issue](https://github.com/marcanuy/Popularity/issues) or feel free to [contact me](http://twitter.com/marcanuy).